kasey6801/learn-by-building/README.md

 -  A summmary of the interaction with the LLM: https://github.com/kasey6801/learn-by-building/blob/main/1.2a%20claude-music-setup-session-summary.md

 -  How the summary was completed: https://github.com/kasey6801/learn-by-building/blob/main/1.3a%20claude-music-setup-session-summary-meta.md

-These three documents provide an overview of the process, specific to each project.
-The documents have been created with non-developers in mind.

 <h2>Your most valuable learning resource is, as always, community.
-Here's one that is informative, helpful and welcoming: </h2>
+Here's one that's informative, helpful and welcoming: </h2>

 - https://themultiverse.school